aspose-imaging/Aspose.Imaging-API-References/english/python-net/aspose.imaging/colorpalette/_index.md

 url: /python-net/aspose.imaging/colorpalette/
 ---

-Defines an array of colors that make up a color palette.
+**Summary:** Defines an array of colors that make up a color palette.
 The colors are 32-bit ARGB colors.
 Not inheritable.

 **Module:** [aspose.imaging](/imaging/python-net/aspose.imaging/)